 What is Hay Fever?

 Hay fever is also known as allergic rhinitis.
 It is a common condition with symptoms similar to a cold.
-For many people that suffer from hay fever, it may be hard to tell if symptoms are caused by the common cold or allergic rhinitis.
+For many people, it may be hard to tell if symptoms are caused by the common cold or allergic rhinitis.

 What are the Causes of Hay Fever?

 Hay fever is caused by an allergic response to airborne substances, such as pollen and dust, whereas a cold is caused by a virus.

 When you are exposed to an allergen, the body mistakes it as a threat and produces an antibody to attack it.
 Chemicals called histamine are also released.
 It’s histamine that actually causes the symptoms.
 If you suffer from hay fever, the time of year in which it occurs depends on what substance you may be allergic to.

 During the spring, tree pollen is prominent.
 Grass pollens are present during the spring and early summer.
 Weed pollen is common during the autumn season.
 Fungi and mold spores are present in warm and moist climates.